Articles on: Animal Training

 • All Neckbands and animals are registered in the eShepherd Web App

-• The training paddock design has been discussed with the eShepherd CS Team
+• The training paddock design has been discussed with the eShepherd Team

 • Physical boundary fences in the training paddock are in good repair

-• There is sufficient feed and a working water point for 7–10 days
+• There is sufficient feed and a working water point for a minimum of 3 days and up to 10 days

 • Animals have acclimatised to the paddock and are grazing or resting calmly